verygood-ops/RHEL7-CIS-Benchmarks-ansible/README.md

 # RHEL7 CIS Benchmark role
 #### Security and operationaly harden RHEL and Fedora19+ via CIS benchmark Guidance

+**Warning: This is very much a work in progress - Do not use this in a production capacity**

 cd tests && ansible-playbook -i localhost, --e \"cis_level_1_exclusions=['3.2.8','5.3.4']\" playbook.yml --check